 Our garden is quite large and produces gorgeous flowers and tasty vegetables.
 Richard is the head gardener, I mostly supervise and enjoy the results.
 One of its best decorative features is Richard’s pond, with plenty of wildlife including fish and also frogs, which come out to play on sunny days.
 Our flowers attract some beautiful butterflies, and birds of all sorts visit our bird-table – woodland ones like blackbirds, thrushes, chaffinches, and robins, swallows, pigeons (too many!) and also gulls, as we’re not far from the sea.
 Squirrels from the nearby woods come to be fed too, and their athletic antics as they raid the bird-feeders not really meant for them are great fun.

 I still mess about with computers, and am glad they are quite unlike the huge room-sized mainframe beasts I worked on when I started as a programmer.
 I use a desktop machine to write with, as I think most writers do, and I wouldn’t be without emails and the Internet for all the fish sauce in Ancient Rome.
 I’m partially sighted and tend to have trouble reading the screen, so I have special software on my PC which can “talk” whatever is showing on the monitor, and speak out keys as I type.

-The quickest way to contact me is to send me an email at .
-If you have questions or comments about my books, or simply want to say hello – and I love hearing from fellow enthusiasts for historical mysteries – then just drop me a message.
-Or if you prefer, write to me at the address below:
+If you have questions or comments about my books, or simply want to say hello – and I love hearing from fellow enthusiasts for historical mysteries – then drop me a message.
+My email address is email@example.com.
+Or if you prefer, write to me at:

 98 Bridlington Street